 Demand for commercial properties will vary, depending on the region and property type.
 It can be assumed that the high interest rate environment will continue to influence the investment decisions of buyers and sellers.
 Overall, various factors are expected to have an impact on the performance of commercial real estate in the year 2023.
 For example, increased political uncertainties, economic downturns or investor restraint could have a negative impact on real estate values.
 However, the Bank anticipates competition in the commercial property financing markets to remain, particularly in regions and for property types that were already in high demand over the past years.

 It is expected that various factors will have an impact on how commercial property values develop this year and beyond.
 On average, Aareal Bank expects market values to undergo a correction in 2023.
 Rising financing costs are likely to weigh on market values in the medium term and could then lead to further downturn pressure.
 Looking forward, the pricing of properties will be influenced not only by the quality and location of the property, but also increasingly by compliance with sustainability criteria (ESG).

 With a view to retail properties, Aareal Bank expects the structural change in shopping behaviour to have a dampening effect on the outlook of value-driving rental revenues, depending on location and segment.
-While the current year is still characterised by a recovery from the Covid-19 related lows on average, negative real income growth and slowing consumption are expected to cause more moderate rental growth before macroeconomic conditions again improve.
+The current year is characterised by a cyclical headwind, as consumers reduce discretionary spending against the backdrop of high inflation figures.
+The slowdown in consumption is expected to weigh on rental growth before macroeconomic conditions again improve.
 Also depending on location and segment, Aareal Bank sees a continuing recovery in hotel fundamentals over the coming years, driven by increasing travel activity.
 Aareal Bank expects a similar development for student housing, where demand by international students should recover as a result of the return to face-to-face teaching.
 Aareal Bank expects the values of office properties to suffer a more pronounced decline compared to other object types on average, as office yields are starting to increase due to the challenging financial conditions and as rental growth is predicted to slow or to halt.
 This is due to potential changes in space requirements and the increasing influence of sustainability criteria.
-Aareal Bank expects properties that do not match corporate sustainability criteria or government climate targets to show a somewhat weaker development overall.
+Aareal Bank expects properties that do not match corporate sustainability criteria or government climate targets to show a weaker development overall.
 Logistics properties continue to be assessed positively, as structural driver of demand remain resulting in positive rental growth prospects in the near term.
 Low availability is being supported by further demand from retailers and third-party logistics operators.
 However, rising yields on average will likely lead to a slightly declining market values in logistics sector in 2023.
 Individual properties may generally deviate from this estimate."

-e) On page 386 of the Prospectus, the table under the heading "Regulatory Indicators" shall be deleted in its entirety and replaced by the following:
+b) On page 386 of the Prospectus, the table under the heading "Regulatory Indicators" shall be deleted in its entirety and replaced by the following:

-31 December 2022 31 December 2021

-Regulatory Indicators 1)

-Basel III

-Common Equity Tier 1 ratio (CET1 ratio) (%) 19.3 22.2
+31 March 2023 31 December 2022 31 December 2021 Regulatory Indicators 1) Basel IV Common Equity Tier 1 ratio (CET1 ratio) (%) 19.4 19.3 18.2

-31 December 2021: excluding originally proposed dividend of € 1.60 per share in 2022 for the financial year 2021, including € 1.10 per share not distributed in 2021 as well as the pro rata temporis accrual of net interest on the AT1 bond
+1) 31 December 2021: excluding originally proposed dividend of € 1.60 per share in 2022 for the financial year 2021, including € 1.10 per share not distributed in 2021 as well as the pro rata temporis accrual of net interest on the AT1 bond.